sraocodes/DAA/content/about.md

 sections:
   - name: "About PhenoRob DAA"
     text: "The [PhenoRob](https://www.phenorob.de/) Digital Agricultural Avatar (DAA) is a focused sub-project within the overarching PhenoRob initiative.
-Spearheaded mainly by the teams from [University of Bonn](https://www.uni-bonn.de/) and [ForschungZentrum Juelich](https://www.fz-juelich.de/portal/EN/Home/home_node.html), PhenoRob leverages advanced technology to bring substantial advancements in agriculture.
+Spearheaded mainly by the teams from [Universität Bonn](https://www.uni-bonn.de/) and [Forschungszentrum Jülich](https://www.fz-juelich.de/portal/EN/Home/home_node.html), PhenoRob leverages advanced technology to bring substantial advancements in agriculture.
 Within this context, the DAA takes on the role of a digital twin for the agricultural system.
 It amalgamates various models that represent biogeochemical, biophysical, agricultural management, and economic aspects, culminating in a comprehensive tool.
 By doing so, DAA offers predictive insights, becoming a reliable guide for sustainable farming practices."
     image: "images/DAA_about1.gif"
     imageWidth: "300px"
     imageHeight: "500px"